marmelab/react-admin/UPGRADE.md

 ## Redux Is Gone

 React-admin no longer relies on Redux.
-Instead, it relies on [React context](https://reactjs.org/docs/context.html) and third-party libraries (e.g [react-query](https://react-query.tanstack.com/)).
+Instead, it relies on [React context](https://reactjs.org/docs/context.html) and third-party libraries (e.g. [react-query](https://react-query.tanstack.com/)).

 If your app didn't use `customReducers`, `initialState`, `useSelector`, or `useDispatch`, you can safely ignore this section.